arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/x8-getting-started/content.md

 ## The Portenta Max Carrier

-The Arduino® Portenta Max Carrier was designed to add capabilities to the Arduino® Portenta X8 board and provide easy access to its on-board peripherals.
-It is designed to enable research and develop industrial grade advanced applications, from fast prototyping to deployable robust single board computer.
+The Arduino® Portenta Max Carrier was designed to add capabilities to the Arduino® Portenta X8 board and provide easy access to its onboard peripherals.
+It is designed to enable research and development of industrial-grade advanced applications, from fast prototyping to deployable robust single-board computers.

 To make use of the Portenta Max Carrier you will need to power it through either the barrel jack connector or with a 3.7V 18650 Li-Ion battery, connected to the Portenta Max Carriers battery clips.